 The Portrayal Register contains both symbols for portraying features and general rules that invoke the symbols under certain conditions.
 More specific rules can also be given in a product specification.

 The construction of the Portrayal Register follows the same principles as the other Registers and is shown in Figure 1.
+Fig 1 is titled “domain with registers” while this suggests that fig 1 represents the Portrayal register.

 Feature Concept Dictionary Register: